aejensen/computing-biostat-ucph/README.md

 ```

 To run this program 100 times in parallel with different random seeds we use
-an R code file which we call myScript.R and which has the following
+an R code file which we call `mySim.R` and which has the following
 contents consisting of a header that controls the randomness following by the code of what
 you actually wish to calculate.